MythicAgents/Medusa/documentation-payload/medusa/_index.md

 Finally, the plaintext Medusa script can be encrypted via XOR with a randomly-generated key, before being Base64 encoded.
 This blob is then wrapped with an unpacker and put in a `exec()` function to ultimately run the Medusa agent.
 This is designed to make the agent less signaturable when on-disk.
 See the OPSEC section for more details.

+#### Verify HTTPS Certificate

+By default, the web request libraries used in Medusa will fail when handling a self-signed certificate for HTTPS.
+This function introduces code to skip cert verification, so C2 can be established.

 ### Important Notes